 The stories of most homeless women narrate their horrid experiences of physical, emotional or sexual abuse: violence that takes a psychological and physical toll on them.

-We approach health from two perspectives.
-The mental health is gauged through counselling and therapies.
-Our co-founder, Rizwana Nulwala, work closely with the girls to understand their emotions, trauma and aids in the process of cognitive rehabilitation and anger management.
+We approach health from three perspectives.
+Mental health is gauged through counselling and therapies.
+Our counsellor works closely with the girls to understand their emotions, trauma, and aids in the process of cognitive rehabilitation and anger management.

-In order to restore their battered bodies into vessels of confidence, recreation, physical fitness, regular health check-ups, medication and nutrition have become critical to our management of their physical health.
+In order to restore their battered bodies into vessels of confidence, recreation, physical fitness, regular health check-ups, medication and nutrition have become critical to our management of their physical and sexual health.

 Urja believes in aiding the process of the beneficiaries’ return to their families, should they wish to at any point in time.